chriscareycode/nagiostv-react/README.md

 ```console
 $ tar xvfz nagiostv-0.3.7.tar.gz
 ```
 - We're going to host the NagiosTV folder from the built-in Nagios web ui.
 Copy/Move the nagiostv/ folder into your Nagios web ui folder.
-In my case the Nagios web ui folder is at /usr/local/nagios/share/ but your Nagios install may have this at a different location such as /usr/nagios/share/
+For Nagios Core 4 the Nagios web ui folder might be at `/usr/local/nagios/share/` or `/usr/nagios/share/`.
+Nagios XI might be at `/var/www/html`.
 ```console
 $ sudo mv nagiostv /usr/local/nagios/share/
 ```